habitat-sh/habitat/README.md

 **Optional:** This project compiles and runs inside Docker containers so while installing the Rust language isn't strictly necessary, you might want a local copy of Rust on your workstation (some editors' language support require an installed version).
 To [install stable Rust](https://www.rust-lang.org/install.html), run: `curl -sSf https://static.rust-lang.org/rustup.sh | sh`

-**Optional:** This project currently uses GitHub integration wtih Delivery so while the delivery-cli tool is not strictly necessary to initiate reviews, it is highly recommended to have installed for the other useful subcommands.
+**Optional:** This project currently uses GitHub integration with Delivery so while the delivery-cli tool is not strictly necessary to initiate reviews, it is highly recommended to have installed for the other useful subcommands.
 Download the [delivery-cli